Skip to main content

 6. Psychiatric medications

 Medications used to treat certain mental health conditions and Parkinson’s disease all have one thing in common: They affect the hypothalamus.
-Since this region of the brain is essential to cooling, they can inhibit your ability to reduce body temperature on hot days.
+Since this region of the brain is essential to cooling, it can inhibit your ability to reduce body temperature on hot days.
 These medications can also decrease your thirst reflex, increasing dehydration.

 If you take any of the above, talk to your healthcare provider or pharmacist before planning a picnic in the heat of the day.